-When we talk about the IT department of a SME, we are talking about a single responsible (luckily, somebody else) who has to “fight” every day with lots of incidents, ADSL cuts, failures in communication with the central server, systems overload, internal network speed and many more.
-Given this panorama (inefficient systems or devices, disgruntled users, etc.), it is normal for the system manager to be called as a one-man band, since he holds the responsibility of having the company performing its activity without incidents, but unfortunately he is not capable to anticipate all these incidents.
+When we talk about the IT department of an SME, we are talking about a single responsible (luckily, somebody else) who has to "fight" every day with lots of incidents, ADSL cuts, failures in communication with the central server, systems overload, internal network speed and many more.
+Given this panorama (inefficient systems or devices, disgruntled users, etc.), it is normal for the system manager to be called as a one-man-band since he holds the responsibility of having the company performing its activity without incidents, but unfortunately, he is not capable to anticipate all these incidents.

 Despite their low cost, monitoring systems provide a lot of information that was not previously available.
 This facilitates the work of the management person, who does not have time to worry or understand how the system works, but simply concentrates on the activities that add value to the company.

-Another advantage is the ability of monitoring systems to identify network faults and to detect equipment that aren´t adequately sized to the functionality they must meet.
-This is great news for companies when deciding which equipment to renovate or replace, what specifications they should meet, or simply to know that an equipment is over- or under sized with regard to the function it should fulfil.
+Another advantage is the ability of monitoring systems to identify network faults and to detect equipment that isn´t adequately sized to the functionality they must meet.
+This is great news for companies when deciding which equipment to renovate or replace, what specifications they should meet, or simply to know that equipment is over- or undersized with regard to the function it should fulfill.
 The price of the shopping list is, in this way, much more accurate.